 But this is a basic mistake for too many parents contemplating second marriages.
 They rush the decision to wed and their children aren’t given the necessary time to work through all the details of what those changes mean.
 Kids, and especially teens, get weirded out very easily; the smallest incongruity can send their heads in a tailspin and their natural reaction is shutting themselves off while decoding the problem.
 It’s when when they feel caught off guard and aren’t given the time and support to navigate through those emotions that kids can and often do send a second marriage over the cliff.

 The Queen and I have held off on marriage for two basic reasons.
 First, we want our kids, especially mine, to gain the emotional maturity to live in a blended family.
 Second, we want to provide them enough runway to get there.
 That means time and patience.
 So the alternative, which no one seems to comprehend, is to give our kids all the runway they need so they can get their mind around what our marriage will mean for each them.

 So while we wait the Queen and I ‘date’, all the while talking to and discussing with our kids what the future will hold.
 Through everyday conversations we talk about our eventual marriage, how we will ultimately live together, and what our holiday celebrations should look like.
 We discuss what type of house we might live in and whether I will actually buy that minivan, all with the purpose of giving them a sufficient ‘head’s up’ and at the same time building some excitement for what’s to come.

 I know this logic contradicts everything culture and nail salon technicians believe.
-It’s a sacrifice - putting our happiness on hold - and isn’t without a fair amount of frustration and a dash of resentment.
+It’s a sacrifice – putting our happiness on hold – and isn’t without a fair amount of frustration and a dash of resentment.
 But we see it as a minor irritation when framed against the bigger downside.
-Because in the end we have two choices, we can try, fail, and become just another statistic that made another stupid mistake or we can do things differently be one who defeated the odds.
+Because in the end we have two choices, we can try, fail, and become just another statistic that made another stupid mistake or we can do things differently and be ones who defeated the odds.